-Most of the 1872-S mintage was held at the San Francisco mint and either released at a later time or melted after
+All the 1872-S mintage was held at the San Francisco mint and released either during the year or in early 1873.

-the incredibly low mintage we see why 1872-S is a key date in the Liberty Seated Dollar series, though its price
+The mintage alone, 9000 pieces, makes this a key date in the Liberty Seated dollar series, although its price

-challenging, but itís mintage of 9,000 would make it at least a key, at most a stopper, in almost any other series.
+too challenging, but a mintage of 9,000 would be at least a key, at most a stopper, in almost any other series.

-rare, but possibly a little more available than their mintage would indicate.
-We suspect that most of the mintage
+are rare, but possibly a little more available than their mintage would indicate.
+The fact that most of the

-reached circulation, a situation much different from most Seated Dollars.
+mintage reached circulation makes this date much different from most Seated dollar issues.

 Nice problem-free examples can be located, but patient searching is required.
 Lower grade examples, VF or less,